cypherglassdotcom/windshield/README.md

 If the installation was successfull you should see an `"OK"` after the last command.
 If you don't please open stderr.txt (in this very same directory) and open an issue with the occurred error.

 ### Frontend UI Installation
+~winshield/
 You can simply download our latest `frontend-build.zip` release from the [Releases Page](https://github.com/cypherglassdotcom/windshield/releases) and change the following line inside `index.html` with your server address:

+## Ross
+## Unzip file in the /var/www/html directory

 ```
 APP_BACKEND_SERVER="http://localhost:4000",APP_SOCKET_SERVER="ws://localhost:4000/socket/websocket"
 ```
+### go to ### Nodes Setup

+### Why have an option to compile the front end if they can just copy the .zip file?
+If we need it we should have a heading here to show that it's a different mode of installing.

 If you want to compile the frontend, we will assume that you have `node` & `npm` installed already in your server, there are many ways to install it and we usually recommend the `nvm` one (check https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04#how-to-install-using-nvm).